bigmountainstudio/swiftuivoodo/README.md

 # DO is for Data Object
 This is usually a struct that holds data.
-* You can have one data object in your ObservableObject.
+* You can have one data object in your Observable object.
-* You can have an array of data objects in your ObservableObject.
+* You can have an array of data objects in your Observable object.
-* Your ObservableObject can send data objects to your view to be displayed.
+* Your Observable can send data objects to your view to be displayed.

 ------------